tvler/experimental-react-like-framework/readme.md

 <img width="426" src="https://user-images.githubusercontent.com/4934193/85815984-d5ace080-b71e-11ea-9231-8ee97584096b.png">

+## Bet: React.createElement is bad

+Using React without JSX forces you to use the React.createElement API.
+Building a complex template with React.createElement ends up as a deeply-nested function call with no breakpoints at the very bottom of your component code.
+JSX is an attempt to make this format more presentable, but it doesn't solve the underlying issue that your template is inside of a function call, with no access to if-statements, for-loops, etc.

 ## Bet: Code based off of insertion-order is good

 Facebook built hooks around insertion-order and received major backlash by the engineering community, but resulted in few actual real-world problems.